spring-projects-experimental/spring-boot-thin-launcher/README.md

 }
 ```

-For Spring Boot 2.x you also need a `settings.gradle` with the repository configuration for the plugin:
+For Spring Boot 2.x and snapshot versions of the plugin (or older releases) you also need a `settings.gradle` with the repository configuration for the plugin. e.g:

 ```groovy
 pluginManagement{